-- When you are in a vulnerable and threatened state, the body naturally reacts with its fight or flight defense mechanism.
-For example when you suddenly feel that someone wants to attack you and you get that surge of adrenalin that makes your heart beat much faster.
+- When you’re in a vulnerable and threatened state, the body naturally reacts with its fight or flight defense mechanism.
+For example, when you suddenly feel that someone wants to attack you and you get that surge of adrenalin that makes your heart beat much faster.
 So when waking up but feeling paralyzed, and in a hyper-vigilant state where everything you sense seems much more than it is, you may react to the sensation of paralysis and breathing difficulty by thinking that something bad is happening, or about to happen to you.

 - In addition to the above two processes, several brain structures might interact to create a hypnagogic hallucination.
-For example the common sleep paralysis stories of an intruder or a demonic entity.
+For example, the common sleep paralysis stories of an intruder or a demonic entity.
 The hallucination may not initially take on any particular form.
-But when the threat system comes into play, you might interpret the feeling that you are not alone as being that the additional presence is something bad – thus creating a hallucination which is demonic or malevolent in some way.
+But when the threat system comes into play, you might misinterpret the feeling that you are not alone as being that the additional presence is something bad – thus creating a hallucination which is demonic or malevolent in some way.

-Sleep paralysis causes – the not so scientific explanation…
+Sleep paralysis causes – the not so scientific explanation

 If you don’t believe that the scientific explanation is sufficient, then what else remains?
 Let’s look at each of the 3 main types of sleep paralysis stories in turn:

 If you wake up in the middle of the night and you have a sudden feeling that there’s a human intruder in the room, then the possible explanation is simple.
 There really is a human intruder in the room.